awsdocs/aws-php-developers-guide/doc_source/kinesis-example-shard.md

-# Manage Data Shards Using the Kinesis Data Streams API and the AWS SDK for PHP Version 3<a name="kinesis-example-shard"></a>
+# Manage data shards using the Kinesis Data Streams API and the AWS SDK for PHP Version 3<a name="kinesis-example-shard"></a>

 Amazon Kinesis Data Streams enables you to send real\-time data to an endpoint\.
 The rate of data flow depends on the number of shards in your stream\.